 What Is Body Checking?

 It’s about time we think about Body Checking and self-talk.
-On the surface, it may not seem like those things have much to do with each other, but they really do.
-And understanding that connection between them is the key to understanding one of the most harmful things you may be doing to yourself without even knowing it.
+On the surface, they may seem unrelated, but they are connected.
+Understanding this connection is crucial to realizing self-harm unknowingly..
 Don’t know what Body Checking is?
 You should keep reading, because you really should understand it.

 Body Checking.
 It’s something that pretty much everybody does, even if many people aren’t really aware of doing it.
-And if you’re not aware of doing it, you need to be, because Body Checking is an insidious habit, one that can sabotage you in more ways than one.
+If unaware, it’s essential to recognize Body Checking, an insidious habit that can undermine you in multiple ways.

 Picture this: you’re walking down the street and you run into an old friend you haven’t seen in years.
-You notice that she’s gained a little weight, and you say to yourself, “Boy, she’s really let herself go!”
-That’s Body Checking.
+You observe someone’s weight gain and think, “She’s really let herself go!”
+This is an example of Body Checking.

 Here’s another example.
 Your coworker talks to you at lunch about his workout program.
 Though you look like you’re paying attention, you inwardly dismiss what he has to say.
 After all, why should you listen to exercise advice from someone with no muscle tone?
 They clearly don’t know what they’re talking about.
 That’s also Body Checking.

 Or how about this one?
 You see the status update of a friend who gave birth a few months ago.
 You notice that she still has the baby weight and think to yourself that she clearly has no self discipline.
 Well, that’s another form of Body Checking.

 Body Checking can be as simple as a quick look and a dismissive or contemptuous feeling.
 You can see why so many people might be capable of Body Checking people all the time and not even be aware that they are doing it.
 You may not even have any conscious awareness, it’s frequently just a quick, instinctive reaction to seeing somebody, something with no conscious intent behind it.